 An explanation of the minimum number of courses that must be completed each year for a graduate student to maintain matriculated status, including the consequences of noncompliance.

-Graduate Full-Time Status for Enrollment Verification Purposes
+Graduate Full-time Status for Enrollment Verification Purposes

 The College's definition of graduate student full-time status for enrollment verification purposes.

-Graduate Thesis and Project Continuation Credit Policy
+Graduate Thesis or Project Continuance

 An explanation of registration for thesis/project continuance credits, including when such registration is required and how the credits earned affect both degree requirements and GPA.